 it's important to listen to your gut.

-Reason has its place in this world, certainly.
-But your gut is that subconscious part of yourself that knows exactly what is right for you.
-And oftentimes God speaks to you through that subtle but true gut feeling.
+that knows exactly what is right for you.
+And oftentimes God speaks to

 I seriously believe in this.
 Several years ago, I found myself going through some pretty dark times.
 My current job was going to end in December and I needed to get another one lined up as soon as possible.
 A friend suggested I apply for a job in Temple, TX.